 Let’s say you’re doing content marketing for a client in the paleo diet industry, and want to know what types of content people want to read.
-With BuzzSumo, you simply navigate to the “Top Content” section, type Paleo in the search box, filter by date period, or article type, and press Search.
+With BuzzSumo, you simply navigate to the “Most Shared” section, type Paleo in the search box, filter by date period, or article type, and press Search.

-The top content search is also useful for finding specific types of content: whether it’s infographics, guest blog posts, interviews, giveaways or regular articles.
-This is extremely powerful, and here’s an example.
-Let’s say you want to find guest blog opportunities for Paleo blogs.
-All you have to do is unselect all the types except “Guest Posts”, and do a search as show below.
+The Most Shared search is also useful for finding specific types of content: whether it’s infographics, guest blog posts, interviews, giveaways or regular articles.
+This is extremely powerful, let’s say you want to find guest blog opportunities for Paleo blogs.
+All you have to do is uncheck all the content types except “Guest Posts” and filter as show below:

 Use Case: Identifying Most Shared Content for a Domain